fjarri/reikna/doc/source/api/cluda.rst

         Creates an :py:class:`Array` on GPU with given ``shape`` and ``dtype``.
         Optionally, an ``allocator`` is a callable returning any object castable to ``int`` representing the physical address on the device (for instance, :py:class:`Buffer`).

+    .. py:method:: temp_array(shape, dtype, dependencies=None)

+        Creates a temporary :py:class:`Array` on GPU with given ``shape`` and ``dtype``.
+        In order to reduce the memory footprint of the program, the temporary array manager will allow these arrays to overlap.
+        Two arrays will not overlap, if one of them was specified in ``dependencies`` for the other one.
+        For a list of values ``dependencies`` takes, see the reference entry for :py:class:`~tigger.cluda.tempalloc.TemporaryAllocator`.

     .. py:method:: empty_like(arr)